-Pre-nursing majors must apply and be accepted into the nursing program to be eligible for the lower division nursing courses and must have an overall GPA of 2.5 or greater in the nursing major prerequisite courses with no grade lower than a C(2.0)
+Pre-nursing majors must apply and be accepted into the nursing program to be eligible for the lower division nursing courses and must have an overall GPA of 2.5 or greater in the nursing major prerequisite courses with no grade lower than a C (2.0)

 Track 1 Generic (Camarillo Campus): The Track 1 students complete all of their nursing courses at CSU Channel Islands.
 (See Appendix for Track 1 Curriculum).
-Students in this track complete two summer sessions the summer after the sophomore year is a five week and the summer after the junior year is a five week summer session.
-CSU Channel islands at Cottage Health System (See appendix for Track 1 Cottage Curriculum) students in this track are admitted in spring and complete 2.5 years including 2 summers.
+Students in this track complete one summer session the summer after the sophomore year and the summer after the junior year.
+CSU Channel islands at Cottage Health System (See appendix for Track 1 Cottage Curriculum) students in this track are admitted in spring and complete 2.5 years including 2 summer sessions.